-The B.C.
-Liquor Distribution Branch ('BCLDB') was the Company's first major recreational customer, and it currently carries 15 Avant SKUs under the BLK MKT TM and TenzoTM brands.
+The Company is currently shipping products into the B.C market via the B.C.
+Liquor Distribution Branch ('BCLDB').
+The Company currently has 11 SKUs listed at the BCLDB under the BLK MKT TM and TenzoTM brands.

 Alberta

 In Alberta, the Company was unsuccessful in the process to become an approved supplier.
 However, the Company does supply the Alberta market via its on-line medical cannabis portal (www.greentecmedical.ca).